celery/celery/docs/userguide/tasks.rst

     The name the task is registered as.

-    You can set this name manually, or just use the default which is automatically generated using the module and class name.
+    You can set this name manually, or a name will be automatically generated using the module and class name.
 See :ref:`task-names`.